FAQs

 Who is eligible?

 SCANCOR welcomes visiting scholars to Stanford University.
-Scholars may stay between one to four quarters of the academic year.
+Scholars may stay between one to three quarters of the academic year.

 • Participation in seminars and social events